photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 enjoy the same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of platform-specific [system requirements](#system-requirements).

-Raspbian users should be aware that they are using a 32-bit Linux with merely a 64-bit kernel to ensure compatibility with legacy software.
+Raspbian users should be aware that they are using a 32-bit Linux with only a 64-bit kernel to ensure compatibility with legacy software.
 This requires a minimum of technical experience for the necessary [configuration changes](#raspberry-pi-os) to run modern 64-bit applications.
 See below for [details and alternatives](#architecture-specific-notes).

 ### System Requirements ###